Best luxury SUVs 2024

 Aston Martin DBX

 The Aston Martin DBX is a large, head-turning luxury SUV from the sporting British brand.
 Aston’s first SUV, it is a striking and successful design, blending coupe curves and elegance with imposing height and presence.
 Because it is so large, it offers ample space inside, while the dashboard is inspired by a GT car, with exciting sweeps and a driver-focused feel.
-Originally powered by a 550hp V8, Aston has recently announced the mighty 707hp DBX707 flagship, which becomes the most powerful SUV in the world.
-Don’t worry though; the DBX has more than enough ability through corners to handle this and more, and all without spoiling its supple ride.
+The original 550PS V8 version has been joined by the mighty 707PS DBX707 flagship, which becomes the most powerful SUV in the world.
+Don’t worry though, because the DBX has more than enough ability through corners to handle this and more, and all without spoiling its supple ride.

 Sports car fans may not celebrate it, but the Cayenne has long been one of Porsche’s best-selling vehicles, delivering huge profits along the way.
 Now into its third generation, the standout draw for this luxury SUV has always been how it drives.
 It defies its tall stance and rugged SUV underpinnings with the sort of steering feel and handling balance car enthusiasts relish.
-An array of increasingly rapid engines provide bucketloads of power – or you could choose one that combines eye-popping speed with zero-emissions capability: the Cayenne Turbo S E-Hybrid.
-It produces 680hp, for 0-62mph in 3.8 seconds, yet will cover more than 20 miles in pure EV mode, with fuel economy to match if you keep plugging it in.
+An array of increasingly rapid engines provide bucketloads of power – or you could choose one that combines eye-popping speed with zero-emissions capability: the Cayenne Turbo E-Hybrid.
+It produces 739PS, for 0-62mph in 3.7 seconds, yet will cover more up to 45 miles in pure EV mode, with fuel economy to match if you keep plugging it in.
 A remarkable car.

 The Audi Q8 is the coupe-style sibling to the plush Audi Q7.
 We like it because it’s so outlandish: it never fails to turn heads, despite costing a healthy amount less than the car it’s related to beneath the surface: the Lamborghini Urus.
 It’s the closest to a sports GT you’ll get from a luxury SUV, but the top model of the Q range still seats four or even five in comfort, with the large boot you’d expect.
-Audi build quality is second to none, it’s packed with technology, and the Q8 also offers quite a turn of speed, particularly in 507hp SQ8 guise.
-How does 0-62mph in just 4.1 seconds sound?
+Audi build quality is second to none, it’s packed with technology, and the Q8 also offers quite a turn of speed, particularly in 600PS RS Q8 guise.
+How does 0-62mph in just 3.8 seconds sound?

 Are luxury SUVs good for off-roading?